Your WordPress install can be as secure or insecure as you want. Learn which five things are the most important when it comes to security.

 It’s a complex piece of software with many dependencies:

-- PHP, which is language it’s built with
+PHP, which is the language it’s built with

-- And many more, depending on how much your install aims to accomplish
+And many more, depending on how much your installation aims to accomplish

-In other words, a security breach at any of these seams will get termed as a WordPress breach.
+In other words, a security breach at any of these seams will be termed a WordPress breach.

 What we learn from all this exercise is this: